Skip to main content

 Note: All times listed are for the U.S. central time zone.

-The live event will be in the Academic Classroom Building (ACB) on MTSU’s campus.
+The live event will be in the College of Education Building (COE) on MTSU’s campus (campus map)

 Posters will be presented live on site.